pabloassisborges/iza-mvp/README.md

 #### **Development**
 To install and run in your computer just run the following commands in your terminal.
 You'll need to have Docker installed (See below for instructions without docker):

- 1. Clone this repo:  `git clone https://github.com/IcaliaLabs/alpha.git`
+ 1. Clone this repo:  `git clone https://github.com/pabloassisborges/iza-mvp.git`
- 2. Navigate into directory: `cd alpha`
+ 2. Navigate into directory: `cd iza-mvp`
  3. Install dependencies: `docker-compose run --rm alpha yarn install`
  4. Then you can lift the server: `docker-compose up alpha`